tomhallmain/health_data_parser/README.md

     By default abnormal results are collected when a range result is within 15% of the higher or lower ends of a range.
 Change that percentage with this flag.

+--extra_observations=path/to/observations_data.csv
+    Fill out the sample CSV with data and pass the location at runtime to include data not hooked up to your Apple Health in the output

 --report_highlight_abnormal_results=[bool]
     By default abnormal results are highlighted in observations tables on the report.
 To turn this off, set this value to False.